The Stoker: Plot

 The Captain steps forward and asks the Stoker to speak.
 The Stoker begins describing the details of his case, but in a random and disorganized way.
 Karl notices the Stoker gradually losing his audience and eventually interrupts to tell him to be more organized and avoid unnecessary details.
 The man who had been talking with the Captain takes the break in the Stoker's testimony as an opportunity to ask for Karl's name, but just then Schubal comes in, saying he is ready to refute any charges laid against him with documents and witnesses.
 The Captain cuts off Schubal and invites Mr. Jakob, the man with whom he had been talking, to repeat his question.
 Karl, who had been feeling energized and wished his parents could see him arguing for a just cause in such distinguished company, gives his name and is recognized by Mr. Jakob as being his nephew.
 As it so happens, Karl's Uncle Jakob Bendelmayer (who in America has become Senator Edward Jakob) had been informed of Karl's trip via a letter sent to him by the maid who had earlier seduced Karl, so he met the ship on its arrival in America to try to find his nephew.

 Everyone except for Karl forgets about the Stoker while the Senator tells an abbreviated version of his story.
 Afterward, all present, including Schubal, congratulate Karl and the Senator on finding each other.
 Karl tries to use his perceived newly found influence to gather some sympathy for the Stoker's cause, but the Senator explains that it is really up to the captain to decide what happens next.
 Not seeing anything else he can do to help, but noticing the Stoker seems to have lost all hope for a satisfactory resolution to his situation, Karl asks the Stoker to promise he will defend himself in Karl's absence.
 Karl is led away by the Senator to a boat the Captain has arranged to ferry them to shore.
 As he is climbing into the boat, Karl begins to weep.

 Karl looks at the windows of the Purser's office while he is being rowed away.
 He can see Schubal's witnesses, who cheerily wave to his small boat.
 Switching his gaze to the Senator, Karl wonders if, to him, his uncle could ever replace the Stoker.

 Publication

-Having stopped work on Amerika in January of 1913, in March Kafka sent the publisher Wolff a copy of The Metamorphosis and tried to convince him to publish it along with The Stoker and The Judgment as a book called The Sons.
-This plan was not followed, and in May The Stoker was published as a 48-page book in a run of Wolff's usual 1000 copies.
+Having stopped work on Amerika in January 1913, in March Kafka sent the publisher Kurt Wolff a copy of The Metamorphosis and tried to convince him to publish it along with The Stoker and The Judgment as a book called The Sons.
+Instead, The Stoker was published in May as a 48-page book in a run of Wolff's usual 1000 copies.
 It was presented as Volume 3 of Wolff's Day of Judgment series.